In Preparation. Regna Darnell, Joshua Smith, and Clint Westman, eds. Land, Language, Locatives.

 2001 Regna Darnell, Invisible Genealogies: A History of Americanist Anthropology.

-Forward to the Routledge Classics Edition of Franz Boas, Anthropology and Modern Life.
+Invited Introduction to the Routledge Classics Edition of Franz Boas, Anthropology and Modern Life.
 London and New York: Routledge, Taylor and Francis Group.

 2018 Franz Boas’ Legacy of ‘Useful Knowledge’: The APS Archives and the Future of Americanist Anthropology.
 Proceedings of the American Philosophical Society 162(1): 1-14 (on-line).